Trifecta of Christmas parades to march down local streets on Saturday

 Bramwell will hold its annual Christmas Parade at 10 a.m. along Main Street.
 Then Montcalm’s parade will kick off at 12 noon from Montcalm Elementary School to the Fire Department.

-Bluewell will end the parade day at 3 p.m. with its parade forming in the Kroger parking lot and traveling along Rt.
+Bluewell will end the parade day at 3 p.m. with its parade forming in the Grants Supermarket parking lot and traveling along Rt.
 52 to First Community Bank.

 “Travelers may wish to avoid the Bluewell area from 3 p.m. until 4 p.m. as Rt.
 52 will be closed to through traffic until the parade ends,” Crane said.